hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ## Processing Subresources

-In our application, the a `Comment` resource, it should be a subresource of `Post` resource when adding comments or fetching comments of a specific post, we can design comments resource like this.
+In our application, the `Comment` resource should be a subresource of `Post` resource.
+When adding comments or fetching comments of a specific `Post`, design the following comments APIs.

 * `POST /posts/{id}/comments` , add  a `Comment` resource to a specific `Post`.
 * `GET /posts/{id}/comments`, get all comments of a certain `Post` which id value is the path variable `id`.